 Co.
 F. 1 ys.
 6 mo.
 11 das.

-11. He resided at His daughter Catherine's marriage record in 1896 stated she recieved consent of her father residing in Broad Mountain.
+11. Residence: His daughter Catherine's marriage record in 1896 stated she recieved consent of her father residing in Broad Mountain.
 On 7 Aug 1896 in Broad Mountain, Schuylkill, PA.
-26
+27

 14. He appeared on the census in 1910 in New Castle Twp., Schuylkill, PA.
 14 In the 1910 Census index his name shows up as Jackob Beaches but reading the handwriting on the actual census record reveals it should be Jacob Beacher -- the r appears like an s.
 In 1910 he is listed as 70 years old and living alone with his wife, Angeline, age 65.
 It records they were married for 44 years at the time, and had 8 children, 4 of whom were still living.